Faithful3D/Website/article/_template_article.md

 author: you
 date: Nov 11, 2019

-# This has to start with a "/"
+# This has to start with "$site.baseurl/"
-headerImgURL: /image/article/IMAGE.jpg
+headerImgURL: $site.baseurl/image/article/IMAGE.jpg

 short_text: article description